Bad-ptr/persp-mode.el/README.md

 # persp-mode

 ## Intro
-Perspectives for emacs, based on the [`perspective-el`](http://github.com/nex3/perspective-el) by Nathan Weizenbaum.
+Perspectives for emacs, based on the [`perspective-el`](http://github.com/nex3/perspective-el) by Natalie Weizenbaum.
 But the perspectives are shared among frames \+ ability to save/restore its state from/to a file.

 ## Installation